 I spent hours just ruffling all the yards of fabric and tulle for the pinafore skirts.
 I really love my ruffler.
-I decided on the pinafore style because the way it is constructed.
+I decided on the pinafore style because of the way it is constructed.
 It will go between 2 sizes and is an easy fit, and just needs a little knit top or blouse.

 When I get around to it, I hope to make a video showing the way these are made.
 They are so cute, and they are well worth the effort and not really hard to do.

-I do know that if Sis's coworker doesn't like these, I have 3 great granddaughters that will love to have them.
-That was another reason for making them in these sizes- Ashlynn, Jenna and Hannah can all wear them and they just love to dress up.
+I do know that if Sis's coworker doesn't like these, I have 3 great-granddaughters that will love to have them.
+That was another reason for making them in these sizes- Ashlynn, Jenna, and Hannah can all wear them and they just love to dress up.